saloni-chauhan/jama-velocity-scripts/README.md

 # jama-velocity-scripts

-Repository for the JAMA velocity scripts, followed are the names of the scripts included based on the projects being worked on
+# JAMA Velocity Scripts Repository

+- **Purpose**: Repository for Velocity scripts used in JAMA.
+- **Contents**:
+  - List of scripts included.
+  - Organized by the projects currently being worked on.

     1. JVS Internal Documentation report (Data-sheet report)